 Similarly, there are a number of discussion points raised by the reviewers that should be incorporated into the manuscript.
 For instance, reviewer 3 suggests discussion on how to incorporate graphics that compare results across multiple model runs, how to streamline versioning and code updates, how to ensure compatibility among graphics code and assessment outputs as either are updated or reparametrized, and what the benefits/difficulties are of developing generic versus study-specific visualization tools.

 These are important points, several of which the first author coincidentally discussed with colleagues while this paper was in review.
 We have added a new section, “From bespoke to general tools”, where we discuss the challenges and potential benefits of developing generic tools.
 We also acknowledge that the tools can be modified to visualize multiple model runs.
 In the following section, “Towards open stock assessment”, we note that versioning can be traced using GitHub.
-The only item we did not cover was ensuring compatibility; this is where automated testing via TravisCI and the testthat package are sure to help, however, we did not add this to the discussion because 1) these are programming tools the authors have limited experience with, and 2) it is potentially superfluous to the main message of the paper.
+The only item we did not cover was ensuring compatibility; this is where automated testing via TravisCI and the testthat package are sure to help, however, we did not add this to the discussion because 1) these are programming tools the authors have limited experience with, and 2) moving into technical areas beyond the scope of this paper.

 I also agree that the link between interactive and static reports or presentations is unclear.
 It would seem that there needs to be a mix of approaches, but this is not really discussed.
 Similarly, what tips would the authors give for presenting results using interactive graphics?
 One element that is often useful with static presentations is the building of a ‘story or progress line’ (especially in model building or continuity exercises), which might be difficult to replicate if only using interactive graphics.
 It does not seem like an all or nothing approach is warranted, but that is the impression that I received from the article.
 I would suggest carefully reworking the discussion of how interactive graphics can be used when presenting to stakeholders and how static and interactive methods can be used synergistically.

-This is a fair point and, in hindsight, we see why the paper leaves this impression.
+This is a very good point and, in hindsight, we see why the paper leaves this impression.
 To try and rectify this, we have clarified the intent of interactive tools in several places in the paper.
 We now explicitly note in the introduction that these tools are not meant to replace static modes of communication, rather they are often intended to supplement standard documents.
 This point is reiterated in the “Towards open stock assessment” section, where we also highlight an example from Appendix A to make the point that advisory documents can be interactive, and these tend to be linear in structure.
 As with the previous iteration, we contend that a non-linear format can be useful for evaluating a stock assessment model.
 That being said, we take your point that a story may be more suitable in some cases.
 This format is possible with interactive documents as well because dashboards can be nested within html slide-shows, or dashboards can include “story-boards”.
-These are very flexible tools and in this iteration of the manuscript we hope we have clarified their flexibility without discounting static formats.
+These are very flexible tools and in this iteration of the manuscript we hope we have clarified their flexibility without discounting static or linear formats.
 In short, we want to make the point that interactive tools are a potentially powerful tool to add to a biologists’ toolkit.

 Finally, all of the reviewers have provided useful suggestions for improving the graphics, especially those utilized within the manuscript.
 Please carefully consider these and revise as warranted.